interaubis/3D/README.md

 These models are freeware for educational and recreative purposes.
 For selling it contact me first

-3 modelos
+4 modelos
 Gato / Cat
 Cachorro  / Dog
 Rinoceronte / Rhino
+Médico da Peste / Doctor Plague

-Os PDFs do Rino e do Gato estão formatados para impressão em tamanho A4 e pra corte a laser, o Cachorro por enquanto apenas pra corte a laser, 50 x 70 cm
+Os PDFs do Rino, do Gato e do Médico estão formatados para impressão em tamanho A4 e pra corte a laser, o Cachorro por enquanto apenas pra corte a laser, 50 x 70 cm

-Rhino and Cat are formatted both for A4 printing or laser cut, dog only formated for laser cutting, for now, 50 x 70 cm
+Rhino, Cat and Doctor are formatted both for A4 printing or laser cut, dog only formated for laser cutting, for now, 50 x 70 cm

 Existem pequenas diferenças entre o modelo STL/Blend e o SVG.